-A great deal has been written and published widely about moving to live in Dubai, but much less is known about what it’s really like to live as an expat in Qatar.
+A great deal has been written and published widely about moving to live in Dubai, but much less is known about what it’s like moving to Qatar to live as an expat.

-However, because less is known about what it’s really like to live in Qatar, some newly arrived expats really struggle to adjust to the realities of life so far away from home.
-In this report, we’re going to share 7 top tips from British expats who are already settled in Qatar, and who have been through everything you’re enduring right now!
+In this report, we’re going to share 7 top tips from British expats who are already settled in Qatar and who have been through everything they’re enduring right now!

 Additionally, a recent change to visa rules has seen cases of women who have been offered a job in Qatar being refused when they apply to sponsor their families to join them.

 If you’re going to be earning less than 10,000 Qatari riyal (which is just shy of £2,000) a month, you’re not allowed to sponsor your family to join you either.

 And finally on this point, because of the hard work and complexity associated with sorting out multiple visas for an entire family, some companies won’t offer family visas until their employee has been with them for 3, 6 or even 12 months.

 In summary, therefore, before accepting a job offer to Qatar, ensure you can sponsor your family or ensure that you and they can endure a period of enforced separation.
 For some, this is an unpalatable reality.

 2. The Qatar residency process is pretty straightforward

 Looking at the residency process on paper, it seems complex and unfathomable.

 The good news is that the reality of it is not that bad.
 And because the numbers of expats arriving every day are somewhere in the region of 500, government departments and associated offices are getting better at the smooth processing of paperwork.